gohugoio/hugo/content/en/contribute/development.md

 We assume that you've set up your `GOPATH` (see the section above if you're unsure about this).
 You should now copy the Hugo repository down to your computer.
 You'll hear this called "clone the repo".
 GitHub's [help pages](https://help.github.com/articles/cloning-a-repository/) give us a short explanation:

+{{% note %}}
-> When you create a repository on GitHub, it exists as a remote repository.
+When you create a repository on GitHub, it exists as a remote repository.
 You can create a local clone of your repository on your computer and sync between the two locations.
+{{% /note %}}

 We're going to clone the [master Hugo repository](https://github.com/gohugoio/hugo).
 That seems counter-intuitive, since you won't have commit rights on it.
 But it's required for the Go workflow.
 You'll work on a copy of the master and push your changes to your own repository on GitHub.